 In many ways, this unshowy, deceptively insignificant object exemplifies entire cultures over unimaginable periods of human history.
 Visualising the prehistoric landscape when the craftsman of ages past sat to his task is difficult, let alone trying to inhabit the mindset and preoccupations of the life of the maker.
 A wild land, newly - in the grand scheme of things - emerged from an ice age.
 Scattered agricultural communities in place and the beginnings of forest clearance - but for the most part, still an arboreal wilderness stretching from the south coast to the sparsely inhabited lands of the north.

-All this before we consider the crucial purpose of the spearhead (or dagger) - life and death.
+All this before we consider the crucial purpose of the axehead (or dagger) - life and death.
 Perhaps in warfare, but more likely as a ticket to meat, and protein.
 While the famous woolly mammoth was recently extinct, the last survivors withdrawn to live out their twilight years on a couple of chilly island redoubts, wild boar, aurochs, wolves, buffalo and giant birds of the air would have roamed their wild land, with sabre tooth tigers and other megafauna conceivably remaining in fireside tales, handed down over generations as constellations recognised by lost ancient names shone down from above.

-The flint spearhead is a symbol not only of an emblematic craft of eons of human time, but of the immensity of the technological progression seen since - a progression heralded to the descendants of the maker of this tool by the coming of those familiar with the new world - that of metal and the smelters of bronze.
+The flint axehead is a symbol not only of an emblematic craft of eons of human time, but of the immensity of the technological progression seen since - a progression heralded to the descendants of the maker of this tool by the coming of those familiar with the new world - that of metal and the smelters of bronze.